mtesauro/commandeer-example/README.md

 # commandeer-example

-Example of using the commandeer library
+A simple example of using the [commandeer library](https://github.com/mtesauro/commandeer)